What is Regression Testing? Test Cases (Example)

 What is Regression Testing?

 Regression Testing is defined as a type of software testing to confirm that a recent program or code change has not adversely affected existing features.
-Regression Testing is nothing but a full or partial selection of already executed test cases that are re-executed to ensure existing functionalities work fine.
+We can also say it is nothing but a full or partial selection of already executed test cases that are re-executed to ensure existing functionalities work fine.

-This testing is done to ensure that new code changes do not have side effects on the existing functionalities.
+This type of testing is done to ensure that new code changes do not have any side effects on the existing functionalities.
 It ensures that the old code still works once the latest code changes are done.

 Why Regression Testing?